ruanbekker/flask-tiny-url-shortener-flata/README.md

 # flask-tiny-url-shortener-flata
-URL Shortener using Flask backed by Flata
+URL Shortener using Python Flask backed by Flata, which is a Python JSON format document oriented database.

 ## Environment Variables